-I am a mathematician and physicist, currently based at the Munich Center for Mathematical Philosophy and the Munich Graduate School of Systemic Neurosciences.
+I am a mathematician and physicist, currently based at the LMU Munich Center for Mathematical Philosophy, the LMU Graduate School of Systemic Neurosciences and the Institute for Psychology of the University of Bamberg.

 My research focuses on Mathematical Physics on the one hand, and on Mathematical Consciousness Science on the other hand: